 Children born to women battling drug addiction are not only at risk of becoming dependent on drugs.
 They can have a smaller birth weight.
 They can have problems with sleeping and with developing mentally which is a catch-22 if a mother is a drug addict because she can also abuse the child due to her own psychological problems, high expectations and lack of patience.

 Most of them are covered by the publicly financed Medicaid program, with a cost of $720 million in 2009.
 The country has an obligation to help these newborns, who “have made no choices around drug abuse and addiction” and are “the most vulnerable and the most blameless” members of society

-If it has been established that a child’s development has been affected, much can be done to correct it, or deal with it in ways that can help the child learn and progress more effectively.
-If you are pregnant and on drugs or alcohol, then the best thing you can do as a parent is to get help immediately, not just for yourself but for your child as well.
+If it has been established that a child’s development has been affected, much can be done to correct it or deal with it in ways that can help the child learn and progress more effectively.
+If you are pregnant and on drugs or alcohol, then the best thing you can do as a parent is to get professional drug addiction treatment, not just for yourself but for your child as well.